metametadata/clj-fakes/docs/user-guide.md

 using function fakes described earlier.
 So, for example, you can record and assert method calls on reified instances.

-The `reify-fake` macro is very similar to `reify`; in particular, created instance will raise an exception on calling protocol method which is not defined.
-On the other hand, `reify-nice-fake` is able to automatically generate implementations for methods which are not explicitly defined by user.
+The "strict" `reify-fake` macro is very similar to `reify`; in particular, created instance will raise an exception on calling protocol method which is not defined.

+On the other hand, `reify-nice-fake` is able to automatically generate [optional-fake](#optional-fake) implementations for methods which are not explicitly defined by user.

+Which macro to use solely depends on your testing style.
+I'd recommend to use nice fakes whenever possible in order to make tests more compact and break less often on code changes.

 There are some subtleties, so here's a table to give you an overview of which features are currently supported: